Choose high-efficiency lighting for energy savings in new homes.

 Hire a lighting designer knowledgeable in energy-efficient lighting, if necessary, to assist in developing a lighting plan.
 Choose the right lighting type for the application: install high-efficiency lighting that is rated for its installed location (i.e., inside, outside), and provides proper light level (lumens), color rendering, and functionality for its location and purpose.
 Select the right dimmer for the technology; some dimmers are specifically rated for CFLs or LEDs.
 Inspect to verify correct lighting products were installed.

 In cold climates, when specifying exterior lighting, consider light source options and applications.
-CFLs that are slow to come to full brightness at cold temperatures may not be a good choice for entrance lighting and motion-sensor activated security lighting.
+LEDs are a better choice for entrance lighting and motion-sensor activated security lighting than CFLs or fluorescent lamps, which are slow to come to full brightness at cold temperatures.

 The map in Figure 1 shows the climate zones for states that have adopted energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 12, 15, and 18.
 The map in Figure 2 shows the climate zones for states that have adopted energy codes equivalent to the IECC 2021.
 Climate zone-specific requirements specified in the IECC are shown in the Compliance Tab of this guide.